huangjunwen/sqlw-mysql/README.md

 ```

 Then the generated statement will be treated as a go template and will be renderred before normal execution.
 This is useful when you have many `WHERE` condtions combination.

+If enviroment `"CAMEL_JSON_KEY"` is given, than json tags of structs generated will be use lower camel case such as `"createdAt"`.

 ### Graphviz template